alexander-hergert/space-tourism-website/README.md

 - Add mobile design styles to Homepage.
 - Add tablet and desktop styles to Homepage.
 - Add mobile design styles to destination page.
 - Refactor DestinationNavbar and styles.
+Create DestinationNavbarLink component.
+- Add tablet and desktop styles to Destination page.

 ### Built with